 - For each strand of 4 oysters, 3 of them will need holes drilled at the top and at the bottom.
 Your last shell does not need a hole drilled at the bottom.

 - I was able to pry the jump rings open with my fingers and then squeeze them back shut with the pliers.

-- After the glue was set, I removed the bungee cord and focused my attentions on the lamp base
+- After the glue was set, I removed the bungee cord and focused my attention on the lamp base

 - I knew I wanted a darker base to set off the white of the shells and since I didn’t have a black lamp base, I went to my default mode…I painted one